Even though dogs are social animals, many have to spend hours alone at home.

 The distressing symptoms could range from mild to severe and are collectively known as separation anxiety.

 Separation anxiety is one of the most commonly reported behavioral issues in dogs, worsening if left unaddressed or untreated.

-For dog parents, separation anxiety in their dogs can be extremely problematic and stressful as it can result in destructive or disruptive behaviors when left alone.
+For dog parents, separation anxiety in their dogs can be highly problematic and stressful as it can result in destructive or disruptive behaviors when left alone.

-Hence, when a dog demonstrates these signs along with showing anxiety and drooling when the owners prepare to leave the house, it is an indication that the canine has separation anxiety.
+Hence, when a dog demonstrates these signs and shows anxiety and drooling when the owners prepare to leave the house, it indicates that the canine has separation anxiety.

 What is Separation Anxiety?

 Separation distress or anxiety is a frequently reported behavioral response in dogs that cannot cope with being alone at home.

 This reaction is triggered when dogs become irritated because of being separated from their owners.

 Separation anxiety often leads to escape attempts resulting in household destruction or self-injury, especially around exit points such as doors and windows.